Telegram Channel vs Group: Which Earns More?

 Hybrid (channel + group)$25/mo$7,500/mo$12,500/mo

 According to Precedence Research, the creator economy is projected to reach $314 billion by 2026 with a 22.7% CAGR.
 Creators who stack multiple value layers — content plus community plus direct access — capture a larger share of that growth.
+For the pricing strategy, LTV math, and churn levers that determine how much revenue your community actually generates, see our Telegram paid community revenue strategy guide.

 Setting Up the Hybrid

 Link your group to your channel in Telegram settings (Channel Settings > Discussion > select your group).
 This creates a native connection where channel post comments flow into the group.
 Then add Paprika as admin to both, set one price, and enforcement covers both containers.
+For a full walkthrough of the linking process, permission settings, and comment moderation for paid channels, see the Telegram channel comments setup guide.

 For creators already running a paid Telegram group, adding a channel is the fastest way to increase perceived value without creating more content — you are just organizing your existing content into a broadcast-friendly format.